 WARNING!
 Tissue damage can be caused by incorrect application or duration of use of a SpO2 sensor.
-Inspect the sensor site as directed in the sensor directions for use.
+Inspect the sensor site as

 High ambient light source such as surgical lights (especially those with a xenon light source), bilirubin lamps, fluorescent lights, infrared heating lamps, and direct sunlight can interfere with the performance of a $SpO_2$ sensor.
-To prevent interference from ambient light, ensure that the sensor is properly applied, and cover the sensor site with opaque material.
+To prevent interference form ambient light, ensure that the sensor is properly applied, and cover the sensor site with opaque material.